engrit-illinois/hot-to-install-a-custom-powershell-module/README.md

     - `$HOME\Documents\WindowsPowerShell\Modules\<module-name>\<module-name>.psm1`.
   - PowerShell 6/7+: Download the module file to:
     - `$HOME\Documents\PowerShell\Modules\<module-name>\<module-name>.psm1`
+Note: It is important that the module file be located in a subdirectory of your modules directory, named after the module itself.
 <br />

 For more information about modules see: